tox-rs/tox/README.md

 If existing documentation appears to not be complete, or is not clear enough, issue / pull request should be filled on the [reference repository] (https://github.com/TokTok/tox-spec/issues/new).

+Current [API docs](https://zetok.github.io/tox) are a subject to changes.

 ## Contributing
 Contributing guidelines: [CONTRIBUTING.md](/CONTRIBUTING.md).